Breeding Location:

 Range and Habitat

-Black Phoebe: Resident in northern California and southwestern U.S.; also occurs in the tropics.
-Preferred habitats include shady areas near water, streams, ponds, and lakes; occurs in city parks and open chaparral in winter.
+Black Phoebe: This species is a resident from coastal Oregon, throughout California and southwestern U.S. to western Texas; it also occurs throughout Mexico and into the tropics.
+Its preferred habitats include shady areas near water, streams, ponds, and lakes; it also occurs in city parks and open chaparral in winter.

 Breeding and Nesting